 Applications are available at Vaughn, all Veterans Affairs offices and active-duty stations.
-For more information and applications, please consult with Jean Rivera, the College's Veterans Affairs liaison and assistant manager of student accounts, at 1.866.682.8446, ext.
-124. Her email address is jean.rivera@vaughn.edu.
+For more information and applications, please consult with Ida Chan, the College's veterans affairs liaison and assistant manager of student accounts, at 1.866.6VAUGHN, ext.
+124. Her email address is ida.chan@vaughn.edu.